mustafadngl/-Automated-Green-Patent-Classification-Using-Transformer-based-Language-Models/ReadME.md

 This is a model training project in order to specify green data.
 An Example .xml file has demonstrated in repo.
 Aim is use last 2 years grandted and application data in order to classify patent "green" or not.

+"workspace.ipynb" folder may lead approach on the project, additionally.

 ### In order to process any python file in the project follow the process below accordingly:
 ### Create a virtual environment in order to make sure requirements has been imported from Command Line Interface (CLI or terminal).
      python -m venv .venv